Wolverine (character): Creation and development

 Wolverine's next appearance was in Giant-Size X-Men (May 1975), written by Wein and penciled by Dave Cockrum, in which he is recruited for a new team of X-Men to rescue the original group.
 Gil Kane illustrated the cover artwork but drew Wolverine's mask with larger headpieces.
 Cockrum incorporated Kane's alteration into his artwork for the story.

 At the time of his initial appearances, basic ideas about Wolverine's abilities and origins remained in development.
-While some sources indicate that Wein originally intended for Logan to be a mutated wolverine cub, evolved to humanoid form by the High Evolutionary, an established geneticist in the Marvel Universe, Wein has denied this, and suggested that this may have been Cockrum's idea.
+While some sources indicate that Wein originally intended for Logan to be a mutated wolverine cub evolved to humanoid form by the High Evolutionary, Wein has denied this, suggesting that this may have been Cockrum's idea.
 In an article about the evolution of Wolverine included in Incredible Hulk and Wolverine (1986), a reprint of The Incredible Hulk #180–181, Cockrum confirmed that he considered having the High Evolutionary play a vital role in making Wolverine a human.

 In Wein's original conception, Wolverine was a young adult, and his claws were retractable and part of his gloves, with both made of adamantium.
 Romita said that he always envisioned the claws as retractable, explaining: "When I make a design, I want it to be practical and functional.
 I thought, 'If a man has claws like that, how does he scratch his nose or tie his shoelaces?'"
 Wein recollects that Cockrum first suggested that the claws were installed in Wolverine's forearms.
-Romita established Wolverine's short stature, deciding that he would be 5 foot, 3 inches (1.6 meters), reflecting the small size of wolverines.
+Romita established Wolverine's short stature, deciding that he would be 5 feet, 3 inches (1.6 meters), reflecting the small size of wolverines.